 Observers shouldn't get lost in the aggressiveness and platform and instead look to the research.
 The Fetterman team is doing a good job framing Oz.
 Based on some available research, I think it will help the Fetterman campaign overcome some strong headwinds this year.

-Campaigning With Biden
+The Pennsylvania Campaign With Biden

 When a party’s sitting President is unpopular, it creates challenges for down-ballot campaigns.
 One of the most frequent questions these campaigns handle is, “Will you campaign with President so and so.”
 It was an issue in 2010 with President Obama, 2014 with President Obama, 2018 with President Trump, and now in 2022 with President Biden.
 I personally think that campaigns tie themselves in knots trying to separate themselves when there is little upside in doing so.
 The opposing campaign is going to tie you to the President no matter what, you might as well get the upside of rallying their supporters.
 Distancing yourself from members of your own party also creates a feedback loop that makes it difficult for the leaders and party to recover support and get out of a negative approval hole.
 You need the up-ballot/leaders of your party to be popular, you should probably stop contributing to their disapproval by reinforcing attacks on them.